Tax Tax Advice

 How to calculate RDEC

 To qualify, you must be carrying out certain categories of R&D in the fields of science and technology.
 These are detailed in the HMRC publication ‘Research and Development Tax Relief’.
-If your research qualifies, you can claim 13 percent of your eligible R&D expenditure as a credit against tax liabilities or a cash sum, and you can claim for RDEC if your business is making a profit or a loss.
+If your research qualifies, you can claim a taxable credit currently worth 20% of your eligible R&D expenditure (for expenditure incurred on or after 1 April 2023) against tax liabilities or a cash sum, and you can claim for RDEC if your business is making a profit or a loss.

 You can find out more about eligible R&D expenditure in our article ‘A guide to research and development accounting’.
 Here, our small business accountants will walk you through how to calculate RDEC.